Labour Party (Poland): History

 The party was established in February 1989 as an alternative to the Polish United Workers' Party–Solidarity political duopoly.
 It had its roots in the Christian Democratic Political Theory Club, which had been established the year before by members of the Association for the Promulgation of Catholic Social Science.
-It was initially known as the Christian Democratic Labour Party (Chrześcijańsko-Demokratyczne Stronnictwo Pracy, ChDSP), and claimed to be the successor to the Labor Party that was dissolved after World War II.
+It was initially known as the Christian Democratic Labour Party (Chrześcijańsko-Demokratyczne Stronnictwo Pracy, ChDSP), and claimed to be the successor to the Labor Faction that was dissolved after World War II.
 It was initially headed by Władysław Siła-Nowicki, and it was hoped that his prestige would help popularise the party.
 Two members were elected to Parliament on the Solidarity Citizens' Committee list in the 1989 parliamentary elections; Marek Rusakiewicz became a member of the Sejm and Walerian Piotrowski was elected to the Senate.

+It was formally registered as a political party in September 1990, and emerged as one the first parties of the Christian-democratic (chadecja) tradition in post-communist Poland.
+As a legal political party, the ChDSP (in the 1980s it functioned as the opposition Labor Party), resumed its activities on February 12, 1989.
+At the Third Congress in 1990, the name Christian Democratic Labor Party was adopted.
+It was reactivated on the initiative of former activists from the pre-war party, associated with the Christian-Democratic Political Thought Club (Chrześcijańsko-Demokratyczny Klub Myśli Politycznej) established in 1988.

+Initially, the prognosis for the party's success was successful.
+It gathered 3000 members amongst 100 of its national party clubs, and cooperated with academic Catholic circles.
+Although structures had to be built practically from scratch after 1989, the ChDSP boasted a long tradition, a steadily growing membership, and experienced activists such as Władyslaw Siła-Nowicki.
+Despite this, the support the party dissipated.
+Rival Christian Democratic formations were formed, such as Porozumienie Centrum and the Christian Democratic Party.
+In addition, people that were joining the party often had a communist background.
+This had a negative impact on the party's cohesion.